How will the city look after you as you age?

 Image credit: CNU

 As people age they may lose their ability or confidence to operate a motor vehicle, however they can still ride.
 There are three barriers preventing older people from cycling in Yarra; getting up hills, pedalling longer distances, or the fear of being hit by a car.
-These barriers can be solved by modern e-bikes and by constructing a network of protected bicycle lanes that link 30 km/h superblocks.
+These barriers can be solved by modern e-bikes and by constructing a network of protected bicycle lanes that link 30 km/h Low Traffic Neighbourhoods.

 Image credit: Pedestrian & Bicycle Information Centre webinar